-In this post, we will discuss App Steps in SharePoint 2013 designer workflow.
+This SharePoint workflow tutorial explains, App Step in SharePoint 2013 designer workflow.
 If you have worked on or if you have used “Impersonation Step” in SharePoint designer 2010 workflow then surely you will need this step.
 Because “Impersonation Step” is deprecated in SharePoint Designer 2013.
 And in SharePoint 2013 designer workflows, we have to use App Steps.

 SharePoint 2013 designer workflow runs under the permissions of the user who published the workflow.
 But the user may not have permission to do some elevated permissions task.
 In those cases, if you will not use elevated permissions then the workflow will fail.
 In SharePoint 2010 we can achieve this by using the “Impersonation Step“.
 But in SharePoint 2013 Impersonation Step is deprecated and the alternative to this, we can use the App Step.

 Any actions placed inside an App Step will have Read/Write permissions to all Items in the site.
 Unlike the impersonation step, the advantages of App Step is that we can run the step with elevated permissions at the required position in the workflow rather than having to have the whole workflow.

 In this example, I have one list and when the user submits one item into the list, one item will be created in a different list.
 In the second list, only a few people will have access.
 So we have created one SharePoint 2013 list workflow in the first list.

-We have used here Create item in List action.
+We have used here Create item in a List action.
 We choose here the second list name and the value of Title field we are putting in the second Title list Title.
 See fig below: